chilleo/ALPHA/README.md

 When comparing the truth file to other MS files, the user can input multiple MS files for comparison.

-The Robinson Foulds Distance from MS Truth Bar Plot depicts the total difference between the trees in the truth file and other files chosen for comparison.
+The Robinson-Foulds Distance from MS Truth Bar Plot depicts the total difference between the trees in the truth file and other files chosen for comparison.

 The Percent Matching Sites Bar Plot shows the percentage of sites in the comparison file(s) that contain trees that match the truth file for both weighted and unweighted analyses.
-Robinson Foulds distance is used to determine if a tree is considered a match or not.
+The Robinson-Foulds distance is used to determine if a tree is considered a match or not.

 The TMRCA Line Graph shows the tree height over each site when comparing the truth files and other files.
 This figure is meant to depict to the differences in the time to most recent common ancestor (TMRCA) between each file.